 What makes a great free form builder/free survey builder?

-They let you create unlimited forms/surveys for free.
-Some of our picks limit the number of questions you can ask or the number of responses you can receive, but in terms of the number of forms and surveys you can create, there's no limit.
+They let you create as many forms/surveys for free as possible.
+Some of our picks limit the number of questions you can ask or the number of responses you can receive, but some offer completely unlimited forms and responses.
+We looked at which services have the most generous free plans overall.

-With those criteria in mind and looking for unique features that set the apps apart, we narrowed down our list to the following eight options.
+With those criteria in mind, and looking for unique features that set the apps apart, we narrowed down our list to the following nine options.

 Best free form builder for the fastest form creation